MuertoGB/MacEfiToolkit/README.md

 Editing features include automated detection and masking of invalid Fsys store CRC32 checksums, with the ability to export any Fsys store (0x800h), and patch it into another donor file.
 Other editing features such as serial replacement and clearing of the NVRAM are in development.

+This application supports most Mac BIOS, with exception to the A1534 (so far), I continue to test hundreds of firmwares, and update accordingly for any edge cases.

 <img width="550" src="files/images/met.png" alt="MET">
 <img width="550" src="files/images/met_alt.png" alt="MET_ALT">